 DefinitionThis section has been translated automatically.

-Most severe highly inflammatory form of acne with severe seborrhea; with formation of comedones, fistula comedones, numerous inflammatory papules, pustules, highly painful, confluent abscesses and fistula ducts.
-In some places there is also extensive melting which can undermine an area of skin like a foxhole.
-Healing with extensive, often keloid scarring.
+Most severe, highly inflammatory form of acne with severe seborrhea.
+Formation of comedones, fistula comedones, numerous inflammatory papules, pustules; highly painful, confluent abscesses and fistula ducts.
+In some areas, there are also extensive fusions which can undermine a skin area like a foxhole.
+Healing with extensive, not infrequently also keloid scarring.

 LocalizationThis section has been translated automatically.